 When such communication is needed, the CRS will request that its IRB/EC and any applicable RE expedite review of the message.
-If this review cannot be completed in a timeframe consistent with the urgency of the required communication, the site should contact the participant first, and then notify the IRB/EC and any applicable RE of the matter as soon as possible.
+If this review cannot be completed in a timeframe consistent with the urgency of the required communication, the site can contact the participant without IRB/EC approval if such communication is necessary to avoid imminent harm to the study participant.
+The CRS must notify the IRB/EC and any applicable RE of the matter as soon as possible.